2022–23 Michigan Wolverines men's basketball team: Honors

 Following the season, Hunter Dickinson was a first team All-Big Ten honoree by the media and second team honoree by the coaches.
 Both Jett Howard and Kobe Bufkin were third team honorees by the coaches and honorable mention honorees by the media.
 Howard was also an All-Freshman honoree by the Big Ten coaches.

 Team players drafted into the NBA

 Jett Howard was drafted 11th overall in the first round of the 2023 NBA draft by the Orlando Magic.
 Kobe Bufkin was drafted 15th overall in the 2023 NBA draft by the Atlanta Hawks.
+After spending his final two years of eligibility with the UConn Huskies, Tarris Reed was drafted 26th overall in the first round of the 2026 NBA draft by the Denver Nuggets.